Saturday, June 10, 2017

 6 INFAMOUS GHOST SHIPS

-One of the most famous of the ghost ships, the Mary Celeste was a brigantine with a history of minor accidents, crew illnesses, and embarrassing mishaps.
+One of the most famous of the ghost ships, the Mary Celeste (pictured above) was a brigantine with a history of minor accidents, crew illnesses, and embarrassing mishaps.
 Suspicious sailors considered it an unlucky ship.
 Those sailors were proven right when the ship was found on December 4, 1872, drifting unmanned in the middle of the Atlantic approximately 600 miles from the nearest port.

 A popular enhancement to the story, but not true, says the boarding party found still warm and untouched meals when they entered the galley.
 In reality, they found nothing amiss except some slight damage to the sails and pumps and the loss or destruction of much of the ship's navigational equipment and documentation.
 And the ship's only lifeboat was gone.
 The captain's intact log book gave no hint of what happened.
 When the vessel was finally steered into Gibraltar, its entire cargo was intact except for 9 mysteriously empty barrels that had contained alcohol.

 Modern explanations have fixed on those 9 barrels.
 It's theorized that the porous wood allowed the alcohol to evaporate, filling the hold with noxious and explosive vapors.
 Fearing an explosion and fire, everyone evacuated the ship in panic.